While global attitudes to cannabis are changing, other recreational substances are coming under greater scrutiny, both in the UK and abroad.

-Nowadays, poppers are available online in small 10-30 ml bottles and are typically sniffed or inhaled for use as a recreational drug.
+Nowadays, poppers are available online in the UK in small 10-30 ml bottles and are typically sniffed or inhaled for use as a recreational drug.
 Because of their distinctive aroma, poppers are marketed as room deodorizers, room aromas and air fresheners.

 What Do Poppers Do?